What’s Important To Know About Hot Tub Seats?

 Caldera Spas seats have a deep well that cradles you comfortably and places your bottom lower than your knees.
 That design decompresses your spine and keeps you aligned while in a seated position.
 That helps relieve the pressure from parts of the body that experience weight and the effects of gravity all day long.

-According to a recent article on the Huffington Post website, Good posture leads to greater confidence, elevated motivation and lower stress levels.
+According to an article on the Huffington Post website, Good posture leads to greater confidence, elevated motivation and lower stress levels.
 Citing a study on the ScienceDaily website, sitting up straight in a chair provides greater mental focus measurably increasing your confidence level.
 This extensive research showed that people seated with good posture were more convinced by the things they wrote down than those seated poorly.
 If your trying to relax and convince yourself that all is well in your life then the importance of good posture in your hot tub seat becomes a critical feature.

 A Quality Hot Tub Seat Keeps You Comfortably In Your Seat